Sommerregen/grav-plugin-mediaembed/docs/INSTALL.md

 Manually updating `MediaEmbed` is pretty simple.
 Here is what you will need to do to get this done:

 * Delete the `your/site/user/plugins/mediaembed` directory.
-* Downalod the new version of the Archive Plus plugin from either [GitHub](https://github.com/sommerregen/grav-plugin-mediaembed) or [GetGrav.org](http://getgrav.org/downloads/plugins#mediaembed).
+* Download the new version of the `MediaEmbed` plugin from either [GitHub](https://github.com/sommerregen/grav-plugin-mediaembed) or [GetGrav.org](http://getgrav.org/downloads/plugins).
 * Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `mediaembed`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.